 The data is clear: Supporting girls' equity is not only a moral imperative.
 It is smart economic policy.

 Ending trafficking requires addressing the underlying harmful gender norms.
 This is one of the reasons why UNICEF focuses on integrating a gender-sensitive perspective into all areas of its work.
 In doing so, UNICEF is working to ensure that all girls have the opportunity to reach their full potential free from violence and exploitation.
-Learn more about how UNICEF and UNICEF USA help empower girls to become the world's future change makers.
+Learn more about how UNICEF and UNICEF USA focus on equity for girls so they are empowered to become the world's future change makers.

 How can I get involved?

 - Send an email to your local elected officials urging them to keep trafficking and its victims top of mind

 - Spread the word by sharing this article or posting on your own social media accounts using the UNICEF USA Social Press Kit and the hashtag #EndTrafficking

 Hanna Cody is a former Global Citizenship Fellow with UNICEF USA's End Trafficking Project.

 Photo at top: Girls in the village of Yakoua, Chad, after a community awareness session with Youssouf Mbodou Mbami, the chief of the canton of Bol, in October 2018.
 Some 67 percent of all girls in Chad are married before their 18th birthday.
 A form of exploitation, child marriage prevents children from reaching their full potential. © UNICEF/UN0267775/